Franklin Township Public Schools (Somerset County, New Jersey): History

+Before the 2018-19 school year, Franklin Middle School at Sampson G. Smith was called Sampson G. Smith Intermediate School, for students in grades 5–6 and Franklin Middle School at Hamilton Street was called Franklin Middle School, for students in grades 7–8.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Awards and recognition

 For the 1993-94 school year, Hillcrest Elementary School was named as a "Star School" by the New Jersey Department of Education, the highest honor that a New Jersey school can achieve.
 The school was honored again in the 1995-96 school year.

 The NAMM Foundation named the district in its 2009 survey of the "Best Communities for Music Education", which included 124 school districts nationwide.

 Schools

-Schools in the district (with 2018–19 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) are: